 Australian Aboriginal literature, once relegated to the margins of Australian literary studies, now receives both national and international attention.
-Not only has the number of published texts by contemporary Australian Aboriginals risen sharply, but scholars and publishers have also recently begun recovering earlier published and unpublished Indigenous works.
+Not only has the number of published texts by contemporary Aboriginal authors risen sharply, but scholars and publishers have also recently begun recovering earlier published and unpublished Indigenous works.

-Writing by Australian Aboriginals is making a decisive impression in fiction, autobiography, biography, poetry, film, drama, and music, and has recently been anthologised in Oceania and North America.
+Aboriginal authors are making a decisive impression in fiction, autobiography, biography, poetry, film, drama, and music, and have been anthologised in Oceania and North America.

 Until now, however, there has been no comprehensive critical companion that contextualises the Aboriginal canon for scholars, researchers, students, and general readers.

 This international collection of 11 original essays fills this gap by discussing crucial aspects of Australian Aboriginal literature and tracing the development of Aboriginal literacy from the oral tradition up until today, contextualising the work of Aboriginal artists and writers and exploring aspects of Aboriginal life writing such as obstacles toward publishing, questions of editorial control (or the lack thereof), intergenerational and interracial collaborations combining oral history and life writing, and the pros and cons of translation into European languages.

 Contributors: Katrin Althans, Maryrose Casey, Danica Cerce, Stuart Cooke, Paula Anca Farca, Michael R. Griffiths, Oliver Haag, Martina Horakova, Jennifer Jones, Nicholas Jose, Andrew King, Jeanine Leane, Theodore F. Sheckels, Belinda Wheeler.